Three Raymond Buildings

 Prosecution right to appeal—terminatory rulings

-This Practice Note covers the prosecution’s right to appeal against adverse rulings made by the Crown Court in respect of a trial on indictment, which would have the effect of terminating the proceedings, under Part 9 of the Criminal Justice Act 2003.
-It considers the relationship between prosecutor appeals bought pursuant to sections 57 of the Criminal Justice Act 2003 (CJA 2003) (appeals against terminatory rulings also referred to as ‘terminating’ rulings, ie rulings adverse to the prosecution which have the effect of terminating the proceedings) and other types of appeal and sets out the scope of the right to appeal and examples of what rulings can be appealed: a ruling of no case to answer, that the proceedings should be stayed as an abuse of process, to order disclosure of sensitive (PII) material and a ruling to discharge the jury.
-It also considers the procedure for these appeals including conditions precedent such as acquittal agreements or acquittal undertakings by the Crown, expedited and non-expedited appeals, the tests for leave to appeal (is it seriously arguable that it was unreasonable for the judge to have exercised their discretion in the way that they did?) and for the appeal itself (CJA 2003, s 67), and the possible outcomes of an appeal.
-It also covers some practical considerations for the prosecution and for the defence.
+This Practice Note covers the prosecution’s right under Part 9 of the Criminal Justice Act 2003 to appeal against adverse rulings made by the Crown Court in respect of a trial on indictment which would have the effect of terminating the proceedings.
+It considers the relationship between prosecutor appeals brought pursuant to sections 57 of the Criminal Justice Act 2003 (CJA 2003) (appeals against terminatory rulings also referred to as ‘terminating’ rulings, ie rulings adverse to the prosecution which have the effect of terminating the proceedings) and other types of rulings that can be appealed.
+It also considers the procedure for these types of appeals including conditions precedent such as acquittal agreements or acquittal undertakings by the Crown, expedited and non-expedited appeals, the tests for leave to appeal and for the appeal itself (CJA 2003, s 67), and the possible outcomes of an appeal.

 If you expected to see yourself on this page, click here.